Title: Self Delusion

-Arawn took Buffy’s hand and let her hug her sister before having her join with the three deities in the center.
+Arawn took Buffy’s hand and let her hug her sister before having her join the three deities in the center.
 Cerridwen put a hand on Buffy’s shoulder, the three of them fading silently within a few seconds.

 “Blessings be upon you all,” Morrigan said as she, too, faded away.

 “Young lady –” Giles began in Dawn’s direction, but Faith cut him off.